sesim-nov/fightbot/README.md

 Simple bot for queuing 2v2-4v4's with minimal permissions.

 This bot handles differently sized queues without needing multiple channels, and more features are being planned.
-Reasons for making our own instead of using PLAG's or Kaine's APES bot:
+Reasons for making our own instead of using the other two available options:
  - Open source.
+Do not trust code you cannot review.
  - Uses app commands (slash commands) in Discord.
-This means it doesn't actually need to read messages in your server, unlike the other bots that use "?" and other triggers.
+This means it doesn't need to read messages in your server, unlike the other bots that use context triggers (eg "?").
  - Minimal permission requirement.
 We disliked that the aforementioned alternatives required global permission to view every channel in your server and read every message in them.

 # Installing the Bot
 You may use the below link to add the bot to your server.
-The only default permission it requires is Send Messages.
+It does not require any default global permissions.
-Do not allow bots more default permissions than this unless you trust the authors to read everything on your server.
+Do not allow bots default permissions unless you trust the authors to read everything on your server.
 **LINK TO INSTALL:** https://discord.com/oauth2/authorize?client_id=1399703839656902718

-Once added to your server, it will create a role for itself.
-In order to make it functional, you must add either the Bot (as a user) **or** it's role to the channel or channels you would like it to function in, and grant it the **View Channel** and **Send Messages** permissions.
+Once added to your server, go into your **Server Settings,** go to **Integrations** and select the Bot ("Pipcheck").
+In this window you may deauthorize the "everyone" role and add any specific roles you want to be able to use the Bot, as well as restrict the bot to a specific channel or channels you want it to work in.
-You must then add the **Use Application Commands** permission to any user role you would like to be able to use the Bot in that channel.
+You must then add the **Use Application Commands** permission to any user role you would like to be able to use the Bot in that channel's role settings.

 # How To Use